 - Sharing the exam questions or anything in your solutions with any other person for any reason.
 The restrictions on sharing exam content applies until 11:59PM on the exam date.

 hours provided by the

-You may attend the office hours of any teaching staff member, and no appointment is ever necessary.
+You may attend the office hours of any teaching staff member in-person or online.
+No appointment is ever necessary